MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-assign.md

 * The workspace must reside on a [Premium capacity](../admin/service-premium-what-is.md).

 * To assign a workspace you need at least [workspace member](deployment-pipelines-process.md#workspace-member) permissions for the workspaces in its adjacent stages.
+For more information see [Why am I getting the 'workspace member permissions needed' error message when I try to assign a workspace?](deployment-pipelines-troubleshooting.yml#why-am-i-getting-the--workspace-member-permissions-needed--error-message-when-i-try-to-assign-a-workspace-)

 * You cannot assign a workspace with [Power BI samples](../create-reports/sample-datasets.md) to a pipeline stage.

 * You cannot assign a [template app](./../connect-data/service-template-apps-create.md#create-the-template-workspace) workspace.

-* When assigning a workspace, if a report and a paginated report from an adjacent stage have the same name, the assignment will fail.

 ## Next steps